ALRhub/fancy_gym/docs/source/index.rst

       <img src="_static/imgs/fancy_namelogo.svg" style="margin: 5%; width: 80%;"></a>
    </div>
     <style>
-       /* We don't want to show the title (ugly), but need to define it since it also sets the pages metadata (for titlebar and stuff) */ h1 {
+       /* Little Hack: We don't want to show the title (ugly), but need to define it since it also sets the pages metadata (for titlebar and stuff) */ h1 {
             display: none;
         }